otukumi/Computer-Architecture-CMOS-Design/README.md

 •	Design 2-input NAND gate using the Electric layout and schematic tools
 •	Design NOR gate using the Electric layout and schematic tools

+I used the SPice code for generating  simple input voltage for the gates